ouhansmannlab/serum_amyloid_A/Topology Files/README.txt

 posre_Protein_chain_B.itp : position restraint .itp file for H6A peptide

 Collagen 1a;
-This folder contains five sub-directories containing collagen 1a topology file and ITP files (separated by chain) describing the system:
+This folder contains five sub-directories containing collagen 1a topology files and ITP files (separated by chain) describing the system:

 1) control:
 topol.top                                             : topology file describing the system